si618/pi-time/readme.md

 ## Overview

-An active infrared sensor is placed on a [pump track](http://adventuresportsjournal.com/biking/pumpin-an-introduction-to-the-world-of-pump-tracks) or whatever you want timed, with a cable running between the sensor and a Raspberry Pi, detecting when a lap starts or finishes, which is then broadcast to riders and spectators over wifi.
+An active infrared sensor is placed on a [pump track](http://adventuresportsjournal.com/biking/pumpin-an-introduction-to-the-world-of-pump-tracks), or whatever needs timing, with a cable running between the sensor and a Raspberry Pi, detecting when a lap starts or finishes, which is then broadcast to riders and spectators over wifi.

 The Raspberry Pi (RPi), acts as a wireless access point, web server and sensor receiver, providing users access to lap data via any modern web browser or TODO: mobile app.